ShaneCurcuru/mutualaidarlington.org/open.md

 With the [state order for non-essential businesses to close](https://www.mass.gov/info-details/covid-19-essential-services), and with many stores holding "at-risk" or senior-only shopping hours, it's hard to know what's open!
 Luckily, the town and some volunteers are working on this!

+Also: let neighbors know what shopping was like with our new [In Stock in local stores map](/instock)!

 ## Arlington Business Open / Closed Listings

 There are currently three actively managed listings of businesses open in town!